 Often, insurance companies will attempt to use the existence of a pre-existing condition to deny workers’ compensation claims for back injuries.
 This is a common tactic, and one that our workers’ compensation lawyers know how to fight back on.
 We encourage you to reach out to us today to learn more about how we can help you if your claim has been denied on the basis of a pre-existing condition or any other reason.

-Call the Law Offices of Nathaniel F. Hansford, LLC at (770) 629-9321 or contact us online for a free, confidential consultation.
+Call Hansford McDaniel – Workers’ Compensation Attorneys at 770-922-3660 or contact us online for a free, confidential consultation.